I never considered 'The Slatey Place' as a day-hike destination,

 people we see all day.
 Soon we notice a

-continue on as it’s a little steep down to the pond.
-Then a bunch of smaller boulders (car size or smaller) scattered
+continue on as it’s pretty steep down to the pond.
+Then a bunch of smaller boulders scattered

 once nearby.
-Then less than 100 feet further a good size pond right at the
+Less than 100 feet further a good size pond right at the

 edge of the trail.
-This pond larger than the last one, is just beautiful with the fall colors framing the
+This pond is just beautiful with the fall colors framing the

-emerald green and deep blues of the water surface.
-Of course, we stop for a few pictures.
+emerald green and deep blues, of course we stop for pictures.

 |